-- (b) At least once each year, the Department of Corrections may inspect each adult facility for compliance with the standards established and the results of such inspection shall be made available by the Department for public inspection.
-At least once each year, the Department of Juvenile Justice shall each county juvenile detention and shelter care facility for compliance with the standards established, and the Department of Juvenile Justice shall make the results of such inspections available for public inspection.
-If any detention, shelter care or correctional facility does not comply with the standards established, the Director of Corrections or the Director of Juvenile Justice, as the case may be, shall give notice to the county board and the sheriff or the corporate authorities of the municipality, as the case may be, of such noncompliance, specifying the particular standards that have not been met by such facility.
-If the facility is not in compliance with such standards when six months have elapsed from the giving of such notice, the Director of Corrections or the Director of Juvenile Justice, as the case may be, may petition the appropriate court for an order requiring such facility to comply with the standards established by the Department or for other appropriate relief. - (c) The Department of Corrections may provide consultation services for the design, construction, programs administration of detention, shelter care, and correctional facilities and services for children and adults operated by counties and municipalities and may make studies and surveys of and the administration of such facilities. the programs Personnel of Department shall be admitted to these the facilities as required for such purposes.
-The Department may and develop administer programs of grants-in-aid for correctional services in cooperation with local agencies.
-The
+- When an inmate is tested for an airborne communicable disease, as determined by the Illinois Department of Public Health including but not limited to tuberculosis, the results of the test shall be personally delivered by the warden or his or her designee in a sealed envelope to the judge of the court in which the inmate must appear for the judge's inspection in camera if requested by the judge.
+Acting in accordance with the best interests of those in the courtroom, the judge shall have the discretion to determine what if any precautions need to be taken to prevent transmission of the disease in the courtroom. - (b) At least once each year, the Department of Corrections may inspect each adult facility for compliance with the standards established and the results of such inspection shall be made available by the Department for public inspection.
+At least once each year, the Department of Juvenile Justice shall inspect each county juvenile detention and shelter care facility for compliance with the standards established, and the Department of Juvenile Justice shall make the results of such inspections available for public inspection.
+If any detention, shelter care or correctional facility does not comply with the standards established, the Director of Corrections or the

-1 Department may provide courses of training for the personnel of
+Director of Juvenile Justice, as the case may be, shall give notice to the county board and the sheriff or the corporate authorities of the municipality, as the case may be, of such noncompliance, specifying the particular standards that have not been met by such facility.
+If the facility is not in compliance with such standards when six months have elapsed from the giving of such notice, the Director of Corrections or the Director of Juvenile Justice, as the case may be, may petition the appropriate court for an order requiring such facility to comply with the standards established by the Department or for other appropriate relief.

-2 institutions and conduct pilot projects in
+(c) The Department of Corrections may provide consultation services for design, construction, the programs and administration of detention, shelter care, and correctional facilities and services for children and adults operated by counties and municipalities and may make studies and surveys of and the administration of such facilities. the programs Personnel of the Department shall be admitted to these facilities as required for such purposes.
+The Department may develop and administer programs of grants-in-aid correctional services in cooperation with local agencies.
+The Department may provide courses of training for the personnel of institutions and conduct pilot projects in the institutions.